Is It Recommended To Cover Your Air Conditioner?

 Air Conditioners With No Protective Top

 If your air conditioner looks like the above photo with an open top, it is more common to think that you should want to cover it.
 While it is not necessary and we advise against buying a full cover for the unit, if you are adamant about adding protection, you could lay a barrier, such as a board, on top of it to help protect the top of the unit from collecting debris.
-Leave the sides of the unit unwrapped so that air can move through the system, keeping it dry and with minimum moisture collecting within.
+Leave the sides of the unit unwrapped so that air can move through the system, keeping it dry.

 Air Conditioners With A Protective Top